wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-flutter.md

 ### Create NCCO

-A Nexmo Call Control Object (NCCO) is a JSON array that you use to control the flow of a Voice API call.
+A Call Control Object (NCCO) is a JSON array that you use to control the flow of a Voice API call.
 More information on NCCO can be found here [here](https://developer.nexmo.com/voice/voice-api/ncco-reference).

 The NCCO must be public and accessible by the internet.
 To accomplish that, you will be using [GitHub Gist](https://gist.github.com/) which provides a convenient way to host the configuration.
 Let's add a new configuration: